Deb Haaland Says She Is ‘Not Surprised’ That Donald Trump ‘Sides With The White Nationalists’ In Portland

 — Andy Campbell (@AndyBCampbell) August 17, 2019

-The president’s suggestion was widely-criticized, since statistics show that right-wing extremists are to blame for the vast majority of deaths attributable to violent extremism.
+The president’s suggestion was widely criticized, since statistics show that right-wing extremists are to blame for the vast majority of deaths attributable to violent extremism.
 For instance, between 2009 and 2018, right-wing extremists were responsible for for 73.3 percent of deaths attributable to violent extremism, and left-wing extremists were to blame for 3.2 percent.

 According to the FBI, the majority of domestic terror cases are driven by white supremacy.